tsonak23/Data-Cleaning_SQL_Layoffs/README.md

 Query with explanation :

---After creating a copy of raw data , we will be using **row-num by partition** function as there was no unique key column in the dataset.
+After creating a copy of raw data , we will be using **row-num by partition** function as there was no unique key column in the dataset.

 </div>